coopzone-dc/RunCPM/readme.md

 RunCPM_VGA32_v5_1.
 It is not a full copy of RunCPM, just the version that can be compiled for the ESP-32 as described below.

+**** See the section about sdcard libraries in building dependancies.

 **** This version has been modified (in progress) to use the the FABGL library for ESP32 ****

 Please see http://www.fabglib.org/ for the library used.
 Note the version used is installed from the Arduino IDE (the version on the github is improved but not compatable with the Arduino version, if anyone wants to help or have a go at using the github version go for it, I may try myself time permitting.)